visgraf/vfx/README.md

 The instructios for intalling and testing these modules are presented in the README files inside the directories: ./matchcmove and ./s3d-ptrace.

+Obs: The rendering programs used for the Cornell Box and the VFX scenes are configured to produce high-quality results.
+If the user prefers faster rendering at the cost of image quality, they can reduce the number of rays traced per pixel by decreasing the MAX_PTRACE_SAMPLES macro in the files s3d-ptrace/proj/ptrace/main.c and s3d-ptrace/proj/mmove/main.c before installing.

 Interdependence of the Modules
 ------------------------------